20 Best Things to Do in Kitty Hawk, NC

 1000 N Croatan Hwy, Kill Devil Hills, NC

-The Wright Brothers National Memorial is a national memorial that commemorates the achievements of Wilbur and Orville Wright.
+Located in neighboring Kill Devil Hills, the Wright Brothers National Memorial commemorates the achievements of Wilbur and Orville Wright.
 These two men were responsible for inventing and building the world’s first successful airplane.
 People come to the Wright Brothers National Memorial to learn about the Wright brothers and their accomplishments.
 The memorial is also a popular spot for family picnics and hiking.

-3. Go for a Run at Sandy Run Park
+3. Stretch your legs at Sandy Run Park

 The Woods Rd, Kitty Hawk, NC

 Fishing is also a popular activity at the park, as the pier provides access to some good fishing spots.
-Overall, Sandy Run Park is a great place to enjoy the outdoors, whether you are looking to relax or have some fun.
+Overall, Sandy Run Park is a great place to enjoy the outdoors, whether you are looking to relax or have some fun with the whole family.

 4. Behold the Monument to a Century of Flight